 5. The Honest Kitchen Whole Food Clusters Chicken & Oat

-- Human-Grade Ingredients: Produced to human food standards for safety and quality.
+- Human-Grade Ingredients: Made to the same standards as human food for safety and quality.

-Compared to standard kibble, this food emphasizes ingredient quality and ethical sourcing.
-The main tradeoff is the inclusion of chicken, which may not suit all sensitivities.
+Compared to conventional kibble, this food emphasizes ingredient quality and safety.
+The main tradeoff is that preparation requires adding warm water, which may not be as convenient as scoop-and-serve options.

 - Human-grade ingredients